xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The back office ingestion API provides functionality to automatically summarize the provided content.

-This can be used if the content of a document is to large to be used directly as a snippet.
-Due to the fact that the summarized text still has to fit into the size constraints of a snippet it is often better to use the [automatic document splitting instead](#automatic-document-splitting).
+This can be used if the content of a document is too large to be used directly as a snippet.
+Due to the fact that the summarized text still has to fit into the size constraints of a snippet it is better to use the [automatic document splitting instead](#automatic-document-splitting).

 If a search using `include_snippet` returns a summarized document then the returned snippet will be based on the snippet provided for ingestion, not the snippet internally produced through the summarizer.
 Whitespace can still differ.